ivanleopoldo/niko-website/README.md

   - [ ] ....Many others (add more)

 #### Mobile App
-- [ ] Add Capacitor and Ionic
+- [ ] Use WebView in React Native Expo
-  - Capacitor
-    - Converts React WebApp to React Native application using WebView component of React Native.
-It is like a web browser mobile app that only shows the React Web App.
-  - Ionic
-    - A UI toolkit that is compatible with the web and native mobile app.